What does “eiga” mean in Japanese?

 Example #2: another usage of “eiga”

-She goes to see a movie every week.
+She watches a movie every day.

 Below are the new words used in the example sentence.